Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 Hemodynamic disorders are divided into three degrees of severity:

-• 1A - violation of uteroplacental blood flow, which is the easiest.
-The fetal-placental circulation is preserved with it.
-In most cases, intrauterine infection leads to this problem;
+• 1A is a violation of uteroplacental blood flow, which is the mildest.
+Fetal-placental circulation is preserved.
+In most cases, this problem is caused by intrauterine infection;

-• 1B - uteroplacental blood flow is preserved, while pathologies occur in the fetal-placental one.
+• 1B - uteroplacental blood flow is preserved, while pathologies occur in the fetoplacental blood flow.

-Second degree It is characterized by violations of both blood flow systems, while it does not carry cardinal changes.
+Second degree characterized by disturbances of both blood flow systems, but does not involve cardinal changes.

-Third degree is that a violation of the uteroplacental circulation leads to defects in the blood circulation at the uterine-fetal level.
+Third degree is that disruption of the uteroplacental circulation leads to defects in blood circulation at the utero-fetal level.

-With the first degree of violations, due to the timely detection and adequate treatment of cases of fetal death, it is possible to avoid.
+In the first degree of violations, due to timely detection and adequate treatment, cases of fetal death can be avoided.
 Perinatal mortality in the second degree is 13.3%, in the third - 46.7%.
-At the time, it was found that the correction of placental insufficiency in patients with hemodynamic impairment of the third degree was ineffective.
-In this case, perinatal mortality in conservative childbirth was 50%, while it helps to avoid losses.
-To the ward intensive care 35.5% of newborns fall with the first degree, 45.5% with the second and 88.2% with the third.
+During this time, it was found that correction of placental insufficiency in patients with third-degree hemodynamic impairment was ineffective.
+In this case, perinatal mortality during conservative birth was 50%, while it helps to avoid losses.
+To the ward intensive care 35.5% of newborns fall into the first degree, 45.5% into the second, and 88.2% into the third.

 Prevention of blood flow disorders during pregnancy

-Every woman who wants to give birth to a child must remember that the state of the mother is completely transmitted to the unborn baby.
-Therefore, in order for the fetus to develop without complications, she needs to make up her diet from food containing a maximum of vitamins, micro- and macroelements, as well as rich necessary quantity carbohydrates, proteins and fats.
-If the pregnant woman is not concerned about swelling, then fluid intake should be at least 1-1.5 liters.
+Every woman who wants to give birth to a child must remember that the mother’s condition is completely transmitted to the unborn baby.
+Therefore, in order for the fetus to develop without complications, she needs to make up her diet from food containing a maximum of vitamins, micro- and macroelements, as well as rich required quantity carbohydrates, proteins and fats.
+If a pregnant woman is not bothered by swelling, then fluid intake should be at least 1-1.5 liters.

-It is important to control changes in body weight, since by the end of pregnancy, weight gain should not exceed 10 kg.
+It is important to monitor changes in body weight, since by the end of pregnancy the weight gain should not exceed 10 kg.

-There are risk groups that need to be applied drug prevention, which promotes the interaction of the body systems of the fetus and mother and prevents dysfunction of the uteroplacental circulation.
+There are risk groups that need to be used drug prevention, which promotes the interaction of the body systems of the fetus and mother and prevents dysfunction of the uteroplacental circulation.

-Significantly reduce perinatal morbidity and mortality will help timely corrected methods of conducting childbirth and drug therapy.
-But high risk appearance of severe neurological complications still not excluded.
+Timely corrected methods of labor management will help to significantly reduce perinatal morbidity and mortality. drug therapy.
+But high risk the appearance of severe neurological complications still not excluded.

 After a woman finds out about her pregnancy, she must realize that now the body belongs not only to her, but also to her unborn child.
-Hormonal surges and a complete restructuring of the pelvic organs quite often end with a violation in the blood supply to the fetus.
-In this article, we will talk about impaired blood flow during pregnancy, what it is fraught with, what symptoms are inherent, what therapy can be used, and how to bear a healthy child.
+Hormonal surges and complete restructuring of the pelvic organs quite often result in a disruption in the blood supply to the fetus.
+In this article we will talk about impaired blood flow during pregnancy, what it entails, what symptoms are inherent, what therapy can be used and how to bear a healthy child.

 How blood flow changes during pregnancy

-Initially, let's figure out how everything works in mothers' tummies.
-During pregnancy for the transfer beneficial trace elements and oxygen to the baby is the placenta.
-It is the same unifier through which the vascular system of the pregnant woman is connected to vascular system fruit, becoming common.
-Any disturbances in the work of the placenta affect the condition of the baby, so it is necessary to monitor the blood flow during pregnancy.
-Diagnosis is made through a study - dopplerometry.
-About it, below we will talk in more detail.
+First, let's figure out how everything works in mothers' tummies.
+During pregnancy for transmission useful microelements The placenta is responsible for oxygen supply to the baby.
+It is the same unifier through which the pregnant woman’s vascular system connects with vascular system fruit, becoming common.
+Any disturbances in the functioning of the placenta affect the condition of the baby, so it is necessary to monitor blood flow during pregnancy.
+Diagnosis is made through research - Doppler.
+Let's talk about it in more detail below.

-Violation of blood flow can appear at any gestation period.
+Impaired blood flow can appear at any stage of pregnancy.
 A pregnant woman is diagnosed with placental insufficiency.
 This is one of the most common complications during pregnancy associated with dysfunction of the placenta.
 This pathology occurs in two forms:

-1. The acute form appears suddenly and is most often the result of placental abruption.
-May cause disruption of gas exchange this body and as a result, oxygen starvation in the fetus.
+1. The acute form appears suddenly and is most often a consequence of placental abruption.
+May cause disruption of gas exchange in this body and, as a consequence, oxygen starvation in the fetus.

-• compensated - is considered minimally dangerous, since with this form the child continues normal physiological development.
-In the mother's body "turn on" defense mechanisms that compensate for impaired blood flow;
+• compensated - considered minimally dangerous, since with this form the child continues normal physiological development.
+In the mother’s body they “turn on” defense mechanisms, which compensate for impaired blood flow;

-• decompensated - the mother's body can not cope with the problem, there are pathological changes in the placenta.
-The first oxygen starvation fetus, entailing developmental delays, intrauterine death of the baby is possible;
+• decompensated - the mother’s body cannot cope with the problem, pathological changes in the placenta.
+The first ones appear oxygen starvation fetus, leading to developmental delays, possible intrauterine death of the baby;

-• subcompensated - with this form, the condition of the fetus worsens, it lags far behind in development;
+• subcompensated - with this form, the condition of the fetus worsens, it lags significantly behind in development;

-• critical - with this form of insufficiency, the death of the child is inevitable.
+• critical - with this form of deficiency, the death of the child is inevitable.

 Diagnosis of pathology

-It has already been said earlier that during pregnancy, a violation of blood flow can be diagnosed by means of dopplerometry.
+It was previously said that during pregnancy, blood flow disorders can be diagnosed using Doppler ultrasound.
 It is an ultrasound examination that can detect any pathological abnormalities in blood flow.
-During the diagnosis, a pregnant woman takes a horizontal position on her back or side.
-The specialist conducts a study by the transabdominal method.
-Usually dopplerometry is prescribed twice:
+When diagnosed, a pregnant woman takes a horizontal position on her back or side.
+The specialist conducts the examination using the transabdominal method.
+Usually Doppler testing is prescribed twice:

-• at 20–22 weeks, in order to make sure that there are no deviations in the development of the fetus;
+• at 20–22 weeks, to ensure that there are no abnormalities in the development of the fetus;

 • at 32 weeks.

-Degrees of blood flow disorders in pregnant women
+Degrees of blood flow disturbances in pregnant women

 Conventionally, the blood flow system during pregnancy can be divided into two subsystems:

-In medicine, there are norms for Doppler readings.
-They are applied from the second trimester.
-Doctors compare the obtained diagnostic data with the norms and identify the degree of blood flow disturbance during pregnancy.
+In medicine, there are standards for Doppler readings.
+They are used from the second trimester.
+Doctors compare the diagnostic data obtained with the norms and identify the degree of blood flow impairment during pregnancy.

 I degree

-• I-a degree - a violation of blood flow occurs in the area pregnant - placenta (utero-placental blood flow);
+• I-a degree - disruption of blood flow occurs in the area of the pregnant woman - placenta (uteroplacental blood flow);

 • I-b degree - pathological changes are observed in the placenta-child subsystem.

-Violation of blood flow during pregnancy of the first degree does not affect the condition of the unborn baby and is easily amenable to medical correction.
+Impaired blood flow during first-degree pregnancy does not affect the condition of the unborn baby and is easily amenable to medical correction.

 II degree

 In the second degree, both subsystems are affected.
-For 7–12 days, this condition threatens to develop into III degree which could end tragically.
+Over the course of 7–12 days, this condition threatens to develop into III degree, which could end tragically.

 III degree

-The critical point at which the child's blood supply may be completely absent or reversed.
-If within 72 hours, with reverse blood flow, it is not possible to stabilize the condition, then a diagnosis is made to artificial childbirth or premature termination of pregnancy.
+A critical point at which the baby's blood supply may be completely absent or reversed.
+If within 72 hours, with reverse blood flow, it is not possible to stabilize the condition, then a diagnosis is made artificial childbirth, or premature termination of pregnancy.

-What is the danger of impaired blood flow during pregnancy
+What are the dangers of impaired blood flow during pregnancy?

-Complications and dangers that can develop as a result of impaired blood flow include:
+Complications and dangers that can develop due to impaired blood flow include:

 • placental abruption;